arthurvinx/annotate/README.md

 The conda-forge channel is necessary to get the main dependency, the plyvel Python package.

-Check if your installation succeeded by typing:
+Check whether your installation succeeded by typing:

 ```bash
 annotate --help
 ```

-The installation was successful if the help message was displayed.
+If the installation was successful, you will see this help message:

 ```bash
 usage: annotate [-h] [-v] {createdb,idmapping,fixplyvel} ...